 Availability and Circulation

-- Devices are available on a first-come-first-serve basis.
+Devices are available on a first-come-first-served basis.

-- Devices may be checked out to any individual with a valid SWCPL library card for in-library use only.
+Devices may be checked out to any individual with a valid SWCPL library card for in-library use only.

-- Individuals are allowed to check out 1 device at a time.
+Individuals are allowed to check out 1 device at a time.

-- Devices should not be left unattended while in use.
+Devices should not be left unattended while in use.
 Patrons bear the sole responsibility for maintaining the security of the device while it is checked out.

-- All checked-out devices must be returned to the circulation desk at least 15 minutes before the library closes.
+All checked-out devices must be returned to a staff member at the circulation desk at least 15 minutes before the library closes.

-- Upon return, the device (along with accessories) will be inspected by the staff.
+Upon return, the device (along with accessories) will be inspected by the staff.

 Limits and Liability

-- Devices are only for use on SWCPL property.
+Devices are only for use on SWCPL property.
 If a device is removed from library property, local law enforcement will be notified and the borrower will be denied future borrowing privileges.

 Device checkout privileges may be revoked if a device is:

-- not returned on time
+not returned on time

-- not returned in acceptable condition
+not returned in acceptable condition

-- Individuals are to make sure the device is in working order and without physical damage when it is checked out.
-Any problems discovered upon checkout must be reported immediately to SWCPL staff, otherwise any damage or problems noted by circulation staff upon the return of the device is assumed to be the responsibility of the borrower.
+Individuals are to make sure the device is in working order and without physical damage when it is checked out.
+Any problems discovered upon checkout must be reported immediately to SWCPL staff, otherwise any damage or problem noted by circulation staff upon the return of the device is assumed to be the responsibility of the borrower.

-- Individuals experiencing problems with device hardware or applications, or who have questions, should ask for assistance from the circulation staff.
+Individuals experiencing problems with device hardware or applications, or who have questions, should ask for assistance from the circulation staff.

-- Individuals may not alter, delete, copy, or otherwise modify software installed on the device.
+Individuals may not alter, delete, copy, or otherwise modify software installed on the device.

-- SWCPL is not responsible for loss or damage to any removable drives or data that may occur due to the malfunctioning of hardware or software while using SWCPL devices.
+SWCPL is not responsible for loss or damage to any removable drives or data that may occur due to the malfunctioning of hardware or software while using SWCPL devices.

 Hotspot Checkout Agreement

-Print Patron Name: (Last name, then first name)
+Print Patron Name: (Last name, then first name) _____________________________________Phone___________ Address:______________________________________________

 As a borrower of SWCPL’s hotspots I have read and understand the Wi-Fi Hotspot Circulation Policy.
 I understand that I will be assessed a fee of $222.00 if the hotspot is damaged or lost.
 I further understand that hotspots are not to be returned in the drop box or I will be fined $10.00.

-Kit inspected at checkout _________ Kit inspected at check in ________
+Kit inspected at checkout ________Kit inspected at check-in ________ Staff initials Staff initials